Williamstown High School (New Jersey): Marching band

 The school's marching band was Tournament of Bands Chapter One Champions in 2003 and 2007 (Group 1) and 2005-06 (Group 2).
 The band was the 2003 Atlantic Coast Champion in Group 1 and the 2000 Atlantic Coast Invitational Champion in Group 2.
 The Band was 2010 USSBA "National" Champions, winning best percussion, effect, visual, and music.
 Since the change of director in 2012, the Williamstown Marching Braves has been on a steady increase.
 The Marching Braves' Percussion Section won the USBands "National" Championship in 2014 and the band placed 2nd overall, missing first place by only .063 points.
 The Williamstown Indoor Percussion Ensemble which competes in the TIA (Tournament of Bands) indoor percussion circuit was promoted to the National A Class during their 2015 season after their performance at Avon Grove High School March 14, 2015 and their performance at the WGI (Winter Guard International) regional at Unionville High School (Unionville, PA).

 Administration

 The school's principal is Angelo DeStefano.
-His administration team includes four assistant principals.
+His administration team includes five assistant principals.